 The Brotherhood’s financial inclusion programs show that there are effective ways to help people on low incomes deal with financial matters and give them confidence in dealing with mainstream services such as banks.

 Saver Plus shows that matched savings programs with financial literacy training can foster savings habits and enable people to acquire assets such as a computer to assist their children’s or their own education.

 MoneyMinded is an adult financial education program developed to help people, particularly those on low incomes, to build their financial skills, knowledge and confidence.

-Progress Loans showed that people living on low incomes are able to manage small loans to pay for important household purchases.
+No Interest Loans Scheme shows that people living on low incomes are able to manage small loans to pay for important household purchases.

 Roslyn Russell, Joann Cattlin and Minh Phuong Doan 2012, Evaluation of Saver Plus Phase 4 (2009–2011) (PDF file, 2.18 MB)